 Innovators build on codes already created.
 Some innovators manage to tear some codes down.
 Most artists simply create their art using these codes without any lasting effect on others.
 Chinese philosophy/religions certainly built up codes over centuries, but it was prior to the rational overdrive that occurred in the West.
 By the mid-20th century, pretty much all codes built up in the previous centuries had been torn down.
 Artists are now totally free to use these codes or not during composition.

 So how does primal art affect us emotionally as opposed to classical art?
 I happen to love African drumming.
 I haven’t discovered the same love for classical music, so I can’t compare how the two affect me at the emotional level.
 I’m sure a classical music lover is not bowled over only on the left side of their brain.
 I can see they’re entranced, even though they’re not tapping their feet.
 Does classical art take more learning to appreciate the complexities?
-Or does Beethoven really tame the wild beast better than African drumming?
+Or does Mozart really tame the wild beast better than African drumming?
 Maybe drumming incites the beast.

 It’s interesting to note how new tools can bring to bear on the primal arts.
 Hardly any new musical instruments have been created since the 18th century, but they have been electrified.
 The DJ/rave parties don’t sound so far from the shamanic trances of old.
 Perhaps we’ll find our way to an electronic tattoo?